Medical Office Insurance – AMOA 204

 For each Self-Reflection Journal, the student will reflect on the Learn material and assignments in the assigned Module: Week to determine if he or she is experiencing difficulty with any of the content or has learned something that has made a profound impact on him or her.
 Each Self-Reflection Journal must be at least 200 words to ensure adequate depth of reflection.

-Each quiz will cover the reading material for the assigned Module: Week, except Quiz: Diagnostic Coding Basics, which will cover the reading material for Module: 2 Week 2 and Module 3: Week 3.
-Each quiz will be open-book/open-notes, contain 20 multiple-choice questions, and have a 50-minute time limit.
+Each quiz will cover the reading material for the assigned Module: Week, contain 25 multiple-choice questions, and have a 1-hour time limit.